-MODE OR FEATURE MENU ITEM DESCRIPTION External Communication Channel Configuration СОМ Used to set up and operate the analyzer's various external I/O channels including RS-232, RS-485, modem communication and/or Ethernet access.
-5.7 Used to view various variables related to the instruments current operational status System Status Variables VARS • Changes made to any variable will not be recorded in the instrument's memory until the ENTR key is pressed.
-5.8 Pressing the EXIT key ignores the new setting.
+MODE OR FEATURE MENU ITEM DESCRIPTION MANUAL SECTION External Communication Channel Configuration СОМ Used to set up and operate the analyzer's various external I/O channels including RS-232, RS-485, modem communication and/or Ethernet access.
+5.7 Used to view various variables related to the instruments current operational status System Status Variables VARS Changes made to any variable will not be recorded in the instrument's memory until the ENTR button is pressed.
+5.5 Pressing the EXIT button ignores the new setting.
 System Diagnostic Features and Analog Output Configuration DIAG Used to access a variety of functions that configure, test or diagnose problems with a variety of the analyzer's basic systems.
-Most notably, the menus to configure the output signals generated by the instruments Analog outputs, are located here.
-Alarm Limit Configuration 1 ALRM Used to turn the instrument's two alarms on and off as well as set the trigger limits for each.
-5.10
+Most notably, the menus to configure the output signals generated by the instruments Analog outputs are located here.
+5.9 Alarm Limit Configuration 1 ALRM Used to turn the instrument's two alarms on and off as well as set the trigger limits for each.
+5.11 Alarm warnings only present when optional concentration alarm relay package is installed.